DecruKeanu/The-Director/README.md

 ### Conclusion

-Director AI's can be used to decide the flow of the game or to make the game more dynamic.
-The best director AI's will do both at the same time like alien isolation and left 4 dead.
-This implementation although simplistic tries to show this using the stress level.
-The feeling is that this is the reason that director AI's are beign used a lot in games, even if they have a smaller function like in far cry.
-The assumption after the prject was made is that director AI's are here to stay and enhance our gaming experience behind the scenes.
+Director AI's can be used to decide the flow of the game.
+This implementation, although limited, endeavours to show the inner working of the Director using the stress level.
+This is the reason that Director AI's are used a lot in games, even if they have a smaller function like in *Far Cry*.
+The conclusion from this project is that Director AI's are here to stay and enhance our gaming experience behind the scenes.

 ### Sources

-general:
+General:

 https://www.youtube.com/watch?v=Mnt5zxb8W0Y&t=569s&ab_channel=AIandGames

-alien isolation:
+*Alien: Isolation*:

 https://www.gamasutra.com/blogs/TommyThompson/20171031/308027/The_Perfect_Organism_The_AI_of_Alien_Isolation.php